Rhinogradentia: Biological characteristics and behavior

 Rhinogrades are mammals characterized by a nose-like feature called a "nasorium", the form and function of which vary significantly between species.
 According to Stümpke, the order's remarkable variety was the natural outcome of evolution acting over millions of years in the remote Hy-yi-yi islands.
 All the 14 families and 189 known snouter species descended from a small shrew-like animal, which gradually evolved and diversified to fill most of the ecological niches in the archipelago — from tiny worm-like beings to large herbivores and predators.

 Many rhinogrades used their nose for locomotion, for example the "snout leapers" like Hopsorrhinus aureus, whose nasorium was used for jumping, or the "earwings" like Otopteryx, which flew backwards by flapping its ears and used its nose as a rudder.
 Some species used their nasorium for catching food, for example by using it to fish or to attract and trap insects.
 Other species included the fierce Tyrannonasus imperator and the shaggy Mammontops.

 Pettersson-Skämtkvist's early descriptions of the animals he encountered on Hy-yi-yi led zoologists to name them after the title creature in Christian Morgenstern's The Nasobame.
 In the poem, which exists outside of this fictional universe and also served as an inspiration for Steiner, the Nasobame is seen "striding on its noses" (auf seinen Nasen schreitet).

 Genera

-Stümpke's book classifies 138 species of rhinograde in the following genera:
+Stümpke's book classifies 138 species of rhinograde in the following fictitious genera:

 The names generally refer to particular forms or functions of the nasorium of animals in that genus, typically providing vernacular names for clarity.

 Publication history

 Steiner's books as Stümpke have been translated into other languages, sometimes crediting other names based on the country of publication.
-Harald Stümpke, Massimo Pandolfi, Hararuto Shutyunpuke, and Karl D. S. Geeste are pseudonyms, while translator names are authentic.
+"Harald Stümpke", "Massimo Pandolfi", "Hararuto Shutyunpuke", and "Karl D. S. Geeste" are pseudonyms.
+Translator names are real.